 Below are resources that graduate students in the School of Environmental and Forest Sciences may find helpful:

-The Red Book This graduate student handbook provides essential information about the requirements and policies of School of Environmental and Forest Sciences graduate programs.
+This graduate student handbook provides essential information about the requirements and policies of School of Environmental and Forest Sciences graduate programs.
 Students are expected to consult their supervisory committee, the UW Graduate School website and the Environmental and Forest Sciences Student and Academic Services Office if they have questions.

 This page contains information on building safety, keys, office space, room reservations, and other valuable information that may be useful while working and studying at Environmental and Forest Sciences.